Anna Nabutovsky, President

 Maria Hutt, Vice President

-Maria is a fourth year Victoria University student pursuing a double major in Peace, Conflict & Justice and Political Science, and a minor in History.
+Maria is a fourth year Victoria College student pursuing a double major in Peace, Conflict & Justice and Political Science, and a minor in History.
 She is the Vice President for UTPLS for the 2019-2020 school year.

 Maria has been actively involved in the Pre-Law Society since her first year at UofT when she competed at Osgoode Cup.
 She has since competed in a total of six moot competitions, as well as UTPLS's two Mock Trial competitions.
 She has placed at numerous competitions, most notably placing first in last year's (2018) Mock Trial Competition.
 Maria was also involved on last year’s Executive team, serving as Finance Director.
 She is excited to continue to be actively (if not overly) involved with the Society this year as an Executive Member, competitor, and a mentor!